The Learning Journey at St. John’s Church of England Academy

 Our day is organised to maximise the periods of sustained uninterrupted play so that we can encourage and facilitate in-depth exploration.
 During this time we play and interact with the children and consider how best to develop a child’s learning by responding to their interests, needs, thoughts and ideas ‘in the moment’.

-In September, our observations inform a baseline for each child to establish their starting point and from then on, we begin a cycle of ‘focus groups’, informal observational assessments and spontaneous planning to document learning and development in Rowan Class.
+In September, our observations inform a baseline for each child to establish their starting point and from then on, we begin a cycle of ‘focus groups’, informal observational assessments and spontaneous planning to document learning and development in Rowan Class - Reception.
 Observation outcomes inform our planning and provision and are acted upon immediately.
 We liaise closely with parents and carers to gather their knowledge of their child and to share ours so that we may work together in the interests of each child.

 Our aim is, through the vehicle of play and exploration, to provide opportunities for each child to learn and develop using indoor and outdoor spaces.